webclinic017/alstr/README.md

 - cleaned up candlestick element styles for sharing on social
 - messed with MUI's styles setup
 - created candlestick table to convert using D3.js if I ever get to the FCC DataViz certificate
+- started refactoring getBars() into getBarsForRange() (pull down bars by range for calc'ing MOVING AVE)

 </details>